1995parham/Platform101/README.md

 ## Introduction

-This presentation including many topics like introduction to IoT, why platform is important and ... was made in the Aolab where is a closed (2015-2017) laboratory in Amirkabir university of technology.
+This presentation includes many topics like introduction to IoT, why the platform is important and etc.
+It made in the [Aolab](http://aolab.github.io/) where is a closed (2015-2017) laboratory in Amirkabir University of technology.

-You may use this presentation in order to get familar with IoT platfroms implementation and concepts for begining your future carrier in IoT platform development.
+You may use this presentation to get familiar with IoT platforms implementation and concepts for beginning your future carrier in IoT platform development.

 ## Presented in